MulletGoneViral/KoboDiscord/README.md

 # KoboDiscord
-Discord for Kobo ereaders (with browser) or any device with a basic web browser really.
+A tiny Discord interface for Kobo ereaders (with browser) or any device with a basic web browser really.

 A small webserver that reads and writes discord messages using Python Flask and AutoIt.